menu

 Of important note, Fort Drum is also a town of artists.
 Fort Drum has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Fort Drum’s character.

-Telecommuters are a relatively large percentage of the workforce: 13.47% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 13.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fort Drum is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fort Drum doesn't have a public transportation system that people use for their commute.

 The education level of Fort Drum citizens is substantially higher than the typical US community, as 30.13% of adults in Fort Drum have at least a bachelor's degree.